vegaprotocol/vega/doc/architecture/api-endpoints.md

 Run `make proto` to generate (amonog others) the swagger json file.

 Run `make rest_check` to make sure that all the endpoints in the bindings yaml file make it into the swagger json file.

+## Test

+In `internal/api/trading_test.go`, add a test for the newly created endpoint.